aashka-trivedi/nombank-support-identification/README.md

 5. If all the arguments is known then we also include argument related features: Argument related features (argx can be arg0,arg1,arg2,arg3,arg4): is_argx, argx_forward_distance (forward distance from argx), argx_backward_distance (backward distance from argx)

 Labels: for training data, the labels are "SUPPORT" or None

+### Models

+We train a total of 6 models: with 3 feature sets and 2 information levels.

+1. Model 0: The baseline model, containing only word related features, and no distance related features.
+The model only has knowledge of the predicate
+2. Model 0 arg: Model trained with only word-related features, which has knowledge of the predicate and all arguments
+3. Model 1: Trained with word-related features, and distance related features.
+The model only has knowledge of the predicate
+4. Model 1 arg: Model trained with word-related and distance-related features, which has knowledge of the predicate and all arguments
+3. Model 1: Trained with word-related features, distance related features, and transparent-noun related features.
+The model only has knowledge of the predicate
+4. Model 1 arg: Model trained with word-related and distance-related features, and transparent-noun related features which has knowledge of the predicate and all arguments